 Bumble Bee asked me to try out one of their new SuperFresh meals and when I heard it was a sushi grade, wild caught, seared Ahi tuna that you literally just let defrost in the refrigerator before eating, I was kinda beyond psyched.
 It literally doesn’t get easier than that when you need an easy and healthy protein option for dinner.

 I always think of Asian flavor profiles when I think seared tuna but considering the time of year, I wanted to serve this one a bit differently, it’s a bit Asian meets American winter but somehow, it works.

-Winter vegetables get roasted with sesame oil and tossed with Israeli couscous for a hearty bed of greens and grains to serve the Ahi tuna on.
+Winter vegetables get roasted with sesame oil and tossed with Israeli couscous (you can also use regular couscous and opt for this easy pesto couscous recipe) for a hearty bed of greens and grains to serve the Ahi tuna on.
 They’re then drizzled with a soy ginger glaze and just like that you have a delicious, easy, healthy (and sustainable!) dinner in front of you.

 - 3 large carrots, chopped